-The front side includes step-by-step instructions in the section called "Try this!" (or in this example, "Let's play a game!")
+The front side includes step-by-step instructions in the section called "Try this!"
 The back side describes what learners observe-and explains why it happens.
-Finally, the guide relates the activity to current space or Earth related science or NASA research.
+Finally, the guide relates the activity to current space or Earth related science, NASA research, or information on childhood development.